laurapd/sensorium2023/docs/index.markdown

 **Let's predict how the brain processes what we see!**

 ## Timeline
-* May 24    Full website and starting kit release.
+* May 20    Full website and starting kit release.
-* June 20   Start of the competition and data release.
+* June 01     Start of the competition and data release.
-* Oct 15      Deadline for the submission of entries.
+* Sept 22    Submission deadline.
-* Oct 22     Evaluation of all submitted entries completed.
+* Sept 29    Validation of all submitted scores completed.
 Final test set scores released.
                  Rank 1-3 in both competition tracks are contacted to provide the code for their submission.
-* Nov 5      Deadline for top-ranked entries to provide the code for their submission.
+* Oct 13      Deadline for top-ranked entries to provide the code for their submission.
-* Nov 15     Winners contacted to contribute to the competition summary write-up.
+* Oct 23     Winners contacted to contribute to the competition summary write-up.

 ## Getting Started